TYLER TOLMAN BLOG

 Then after a good fruit load, wait 15-30 minutes for that to digest and then have your dinner.
 I would recommend a lot of vegetables; a soup or salad, whatever you feel like.
 Living, plant-based whole foods.

-- Heal Thy Self Fast, which is a fasting retreat with mind-blowingly delicious fresh organic juices and activities to make the days fly by; or
+Or even try some extended fasting.
+I run a program in Bali called Heal Thy Self Fast, which is a fasting retreat with mind-blowingly delicious fresh organic juices and activities to make the days fly by.